-Work flow is managed by the directors and supervisors and is designed to encourage and motivate employees to develop and utilize their full potential by giving them positive feedback concerning the performance of their jobs.
-Steps have been taken to place examiners where their skills will be developed and fully utilized.
+The work force is managed by the directors and supervisors and is designed to encourage and motivate employees to develop and utilize their full potential by giving them positive feedback concerning the performance of their jobs.
 Employees are cross trained and assignments are rotated to enable the employees to develop and utilize their full potential, aligned with the organization's objectives, strategies, and action plans.
 Additionally, employees may use discretion in the performance of their jobs in order to give the employees a feeling of empowerment and to encourage innovation within the agency.
-The directors and supervisors emphasize the importance of the organization's objectives, strategies, and action plans to promote cooperation in meeting the mission of the agency.
+The directors and supervisors emphasize the importance of the mission of the agency.

-Training is provided by individual instruction and through the utilization of schools, which specialize in the training of financial institution examiners.
-Comprehensive evaluations are a structured part of all courses.
-Formal job developmental plans include mentoring, on-the-job training, and cross training.
-In an effort to maintain employee satisfaction, we offer flexibility and diversity in the workplace.
 Periodic meetings are held with all examiners to review the examination process and to consider methods to implement a more efficient and effective examination process.
 Employees are encouraged to share ideas concerning the examination process with each other and with management.
 At the meetings, employees are encouraged to identify areas where additional training is needed.
 These meetings help to ensure effective communication, cooperation, and knowledge sharing among the employees.
-Effective employee training contributes to the achievement of the agency's action plans by enabling employees to be properly trained to achieve the agency's goals.
-As stated in the Executive Summary, with the increasing complexity of financial products, more training and more detailed review are required.
-As such, it is essential that the agency have a well trained staff to achieve the action plans.